Travel Guide to the Northern Highlands - Remote and Unspoiled Scotland

 It’s a good half days’ adventure but factoring in sightseeing and a meal at the Applecross Inn, you might want to allow more time.

-3. Appreciate the tropical beauty of Attadale or Inverewe Gardens and Plockton
+3. Visit the Attadale or Inverewe Gardens and Plockton

 After getting a feel for the rocky, moor-blanketed remoteness of the Northern Highlands on a journey from Ullapool, you then encounter these lush landscaped gardens that impress almost as much for thwarting the harsh climate and surviving here as unlikely oases of green.